 New Wellcome Trust Policy 1 January 2020

-The Wellcome Trust have announced that their open access policy is changing for research articles submitted for publication on or after the 1 January 2020 .
+A new Wellcome Trust open access policy is now in force for research articles submitted for publication on or after the 1 January 2020 .
 The full details of the new policy can be found on the Wellcome Trust website but highlights are presented below.

 These articles will now be expected to meet the following requirements: